gwilken/ariadne-io/README.md

 ### Webpage

-* The last piece was creating an internet accessible VPS server running a web application built with Node.js, Express, and MongoDB that receives info from the boat as JSON data over websockets and uses React.js to render data quickly and efficiently.
-I built a simple API that gets historical data from the Mongo database.
-It then can be graphed with a user selectable time range.
+The last piece was creating an internet accessible VPS server running a web application built with Node.js, Express, MongoDB, and React.
+It receives info from the boat as JSON data over websockets and renders real-time data quickly.
+I built a simple API that pulls historical data from the Mongo database and graphs it over time.

 Here is the last 3 hours of energy usage.
 The spikes are the refrigerator compressor kicking on.